googleapis/google-api-nodejs-client/src/apis/books/README.md

 # books

-> Searches for books and manages your Google Books library.
+> The Google Books API allows clients to access the Google Books repository.

 ## Installation